Arielliv/my-coronavirus-map/README.md

 </>
 ```

-In `application.css` file add this block of style code:
+In `application.scss` file add this block of style code:

 ```css
 .wrapper {